mpenning/taskwarrior_notes/README.md

 - Add a new task that depends on the first one, due at end of month
 ```
-task add Build a new bar depends:1 project:this status:pending due:eom
+task add Build a new bar depends:1 project:this due:eom
 ```

 - List the tasks (default in ~/.task/pending.data): `task`